HPCBio/EBP/scripts/scaffolding/README_scaffolding.md

 # 2. Dependencies

-- This step should be run after purging duplicates
+- This step should be run after the purging duplicates step of a HiFi assembly OR after the pilon polishing step of a CLR assembly

 - ARCS 1.2.1 https://github.com/bcgsc/arcs